 - Emphasize service to AGU and the science community and contribution to education.
 These can be important tie breakers.

 - Check the list of previous winners and identify what they have in common with your nominee.

 - Submit a concise, well-written nomination packet.

 - Follow the nomination requirements (e.g., number of pages, format, CV, bibliography, etc.).

 - Submit objective information to support statements made by colleagues whenever possible.
 Avoid the phrase “I know of no one else more deserving of this award.”

 - Solicit strong support from others that will strengthen the nomination.

-- There should be a diversity of supporters with regard to institutional affiliations, discipline or sub-discipline, or career stage.
-In other words, it should be clear that the nomination is not only coming from people within a single university or institution who are trying to advance one of their own, but rather that the nominee has had influence broadly in his/her scientific community.
+- Supporters should be diverse with regard to institutional affiliations, discipline/sub-discipline, or career stage.
+It should be clear that the nomination is not only coming from people within a single university or institution who are trying to advance one of their own, but rather that the nominee has had influence broadly in his/her scientific community.

 - If at first you don’t succeed….resubmit!
 Many excellent submissions are received annually and the pool of nominations can be competitive.
 Solicit feedback from the selection committee.
 As long as your nominee meets the criteria of the honor, review and update the submission for the following cycle and resubmit.